dyhes/zulip/docs/outreach/apply.md

 ### Project proposals

-Your first priority during the contribution period should be figuring out how to become an effective Zulip contributor.
+Your first priority during the contribution period should be figuring out how to become an effective Aloha contributor.
 Start developing your project proposal only once you have experience with iterating on your PRs to get them ready for integration.
 That way, you'll have a much better idea of what you want to work on and how much you can accomplish.